New events will continue to be noted as we are made aware. Please check back often and visit our "Members in Action" on the following page.

 To motivate patients, friends, family and the medical community to join in advocacy and raising awareness via press, education, events and fundraisers in hopes of finding the causation and cure of Achalasia.

 Educate, Motivate, Cure

 What can you do?
 Work with your community and help make a difference.

-Last year was an amazing one for AAO.
-Many of our members were interviewed by their local media, had awareness events in their own communities and rose to the challenge of raising awareness.
-We here at AAO are working with Thoracic Surgeons, GI Specialists, as well as the media in our campaign to "Get The Word Out".
-Please come join us on Facebook, Twitter and Pinterest.
+Now in our fourth year, we are thrilled with the commitment of our members to raise awareness.
+Many have been interviewed by their local media, held awareness events in their own communities and rose to the challenge of educating others.
+AAO works with Thoracic Surgeons, GI Specialists, as well as the media in our campaign to "Get The Word Out".
+Join us on Facebook, Twitter and Pinterest.
 You can find the links below and search AAORG on Pinterest.

 Organize your own local Awareness event and we may feature your story in our 'Members In Action' section (on the next page).